OlivierLD/raspberry-coffee/README.md

 Docker and similar technologies provide this _container_ abstraction.

-Nothing is preventing you to use as many languages, frameworks and techniques you want, all you need is to package your application as HTTP/REST servers that can communicate with each others.
+Nothing is preventing you to use as many languages, frameworks and techniques you want, all you need is to package your applications as HTTP/REST servers that can communicate with each others.
 Bundling those servers into Docker images gives you even more flexibility.

-It is very easy to invoke Python from Java, but the overhead of invoking it as a script is not negligible.
+It is very easy to invoke Python from Java, but the overhead of invoking it as a script is not negligible, and there is no in-memory status or transient state, in this case.

 HTTP/REST sounds much nicer.
 We **will** provide examples, Java pinging a Python server, and vice-versa.

-Soon.
+Same works also for Scala (JVM based language), NodeJS, ... whatever understands HTTP.

+It does indeed open **a lot** of possibilities.

+The common protocol is REST over HTTP (JSON - or XML - is also nice to have).

+Then it becomes what latin was in Europe in the middle-age: a common communication media.

+> The same must have happened in Arabic, Asian, and more communities, please don't get me wrong.

+I like Java and related technologies.

+You're welcome here, even if you don't!

 ---